robmclarty/nginx-config/README.md

 # Nginx Config

-This is just a sample nginx config making using of SSL and reverse proxy to an app server for reference.
+This is a sample nginx config which demonstrates a number of useful settings for using it as both a static file server and reverse proxy (and load balancer) to 1 or more server applications.
+I've put this here mostly for my own reference, but that doesn't mean it can't be a good reference for you too :)

-The idea is to have one of app-specific config file, with a singular `server` block, per website/app which is being controlled by nginx.
-These settings are different from the "global" settings found in the main `nginx.conf` file and should be tailored to the needs of your website/app.
+The idea is to have one `app-specific.conf` file, with a singular `server` block, per website/app which is being controlled by nginx.
+These settings are different from the global settings found in the main `nginx.conf` file and should be tailored to the needs of your website/app.

+I find that using nginx in front of my (in my case, Nodejs) applications is a really great (read: feature-rich, performant, and easy-to-setup) solution for handling low to decently-sized loads that helps me hit the ground running.
+When I have later proven my app to be successful, and as it develops resource requirements  which can no longer be handled by simple vertical scaling techniques, I can then implement a more sophisticated, automated, horizontal scaling solution (e.g., a la kubernetes/docker variety).
+But when I'm just starting a new project, proving an MVP, or deploying something that isn't intended for mass bandwidth, using nginx as my server's frontend is just about right.

-I am loading a Node.js app behind a reverse proxy using nginx's `upstream` syntax to point to the Node.js server.
-This makes it much easier to let nginx handle terminating TLS connections and then (behind nginx) using a plain http connection to the Node.js server (this connection is internal, so it should be secured by the host's network security).
-The Node.js server will have no outside public-facing ports opened so that the only way of connecting to it will be *through* nginx.
+Nginx can handle terminating TLS connections and then (behind nginx) use a plain http connection to the application (this connection is internal, so it should be secured by the host's network security).
+The application itself will have no outside public-facing ports opened so that the only way of connecting to it will be *through* nginx.

 ## Upgrading nginx on Ubuntu